 Government support for technology

 The tech sector is one of the fasting growing sectors in the country.
-It’s currently worth over £184 million, growing two times faster than the rest of the economy over the past two years.
+It’s currently valued at $1 trillion, growing significantly faster than the rest of the economy over the past two years.
 From artificial intelligence to IoT, and 5G solutions to cybersecurity, the industry is supported heavily by the country.
 With forward-leaning regulators, an accommodating climate for innovation, highly liquid funding markets and globally renowned research and development hubs, it’s no wonder it continues to accumulate such success.

 Following the recent announcement in the Budget, there will be a new fast-track visa to fill the skills gap present within the sector and attract top talent.
 The visa is set to come with simplified bureaucracy for talent worldwide, and will look to boost fintech, as well as technology operations as a whole.